JocaPC/tsql-cdm-tool/README.md

 # T-Sql CDM tool

 SQL library tool that works with Common Data Model.
-Currently it works with serverless Synapse SQL pool.
+Currently, it works with serverless Synapse SQL pool.

-> [!Important]
+> **Important**
 > This is community script and CDM is not supported in serverless SQL pool.
-Vote for CDM support on Azure feedback page if you need native support.
+Vote for CDM support on [Azure feedback page](https://feedback.azure.com/forums/307516-azure-synapse-analytics/filters/new?category_id=387862) if you need native support.
+This script is provided AS-IS under [MIT licence](https://github.com/JocaPC/tsql-cdm-tool/blob/main/LICENSE).

 # Setup

 - Execute the [following script](https://raw.githubusercontent.com/JocaPC/tsql-cdm-tool/main/model.json/tsql-cdm-tool.sql) in your database.
 This script will create `cdm` schema and procedure `cdm.run`.
 - Setup acess to your Azure Data Lake storage where you have placed your CDM file.
-As an example, you could create creatednial with SAS key to your storage.
+As an example, you could create credential with SAS key to your storage.

 # View the content of model.json file